 2. Love birds

 The outdoors whirpool on the terrace is for you.
 Hydrotherapy, chromotherapy, aromatic candles and bath salts will make you relax and simply enjoy each other with the forest as a unique companion.
 It doesn’t get more fanciful than this.

 3. Homelands, minimalists, and aspiring Nordics

 If you are still wondering how to get that hygge – warmer homes and happier people – on, the fireplace at Cabanas do Barranco could be it.
 I’ll tell you something.
 We were not going to enkindle it but after being out for a long time, late at night we lit it and fell asleep with the charm that only fire has in the background.
 M.A.G.I.C.

 Panic no more.
-WiFi works like a charm and it will be all yours as every tree house has its own network.
+WiFi works like a charm and it will be all yours as every treehouse has its own network.
 Happy now?
 Well, you should as commodities do not end there.
-TV with USB port to play your daily movie (sinner!), aircon, coffee and tea making facilities (on top of a fully equipped kitchen area!) and bluetooth music thread are some of the little things that will make you feel as if you were at your favorite coliving spot.
+TV with a USB port to play your daily movie (sinner!), aircon, coffee and tea making facilities (on top of a fully equipped kitchen area!) and Bluetooth music thread are some of the little things that will make you feel as if you were at your favorite coliving spot.

 5. Nature buffs

 Enjoy your cherished silence.
 You will only be disturbed by the forest birds singing, the sun sticking through your own tree house leaves as you wake up, homemade meals, nearby hiking routes, gorgeous landscapes, and quietude.
 Welcome home.